chef/kitchen-vcenter/README.md

 ### Required parameters:

-The following parameters should be set in the main `driver_config` section as they are common to all platforms:
+The following parameters should be set in the main `driver` section as they are common to all platforms:

  - `vcenter_username` - Name to use when connecting to the vSphere environment
  - `vcenter_password` - Password associated with the specified user
  - `vcenter_host` - Host against which logins should be attempted

-The following parameters should be set in the `driver_config` for the individual platform:
+The following parameters should be set in the `driver` section for the individual platform:

  - `datacenter` - Name of the datacenter to use to deploy into
  - `template` - Template or virtual machine to use when cloning the new machine (needs to be a VM for linked clones)

 ### Optional Parameters

-The following parameters should be set in the main `driver_config` section as they are common to all platforms:
+The following parameters should be set in the main `driver` section as they are common to all platforms:
  - `vcenter_disable_ssl_verify` - Whether or not to disable SSL verification checks.
 Good when using self signed certificates.
 Default: false
  - `vm_wait_timeout` - Number of seconds to wait for VM connectivity.
 Default: 90
  - `vm_wait_interval` - Check interval between tries on VM connectivity.
 Default: 2.0
  - `vm_rollback` - Automatic roll back (destroy) of VMs failing the connectivity check.
 Default: false

-The following optional parameters should be used in the `driver_config` for the platform.
+The following optional parameters should be used in the `driver` for the platform.

  - `resource_pool` - Name of the resource pool to use when creating the machine.
 Default: first pool
  - `cluster` - Cluster on which the new virtual machine should be created.
 Default: cluster of the `targethost` machine.